Come live and work in Australia!

 APC Registration

-You then need to complete an eligibility assessment (costing AUD $1,010, approximately €565), which mainly involves submitting several documents.
+You then need to complete an eligibility assessment (costing AUD $1,010), which mainly involves submitting several documents (identification documents, graduation certificates etc.).
 The required documents are listed on the APC website, but we’re happy to help you with this.

-Previously, Dutch physiotherapists had two options:
+Previously, physiotherapists had two options:

 1. Equivalence Pathway